PsychoPast/OstiumDLL/README.md

-## DLL
+## Ostium DLL (for team project Ostium)
-Handles the SSL disabling, Discord hook and console hooking
+Deprecated dll that once injected into Splitgate would patch ssl pinning and unlock the ue4 console